Interested in learning more about the NDSS Down Syndrome Advocacy Conference? Read along for some Frequently Asked Questions.

 Do I need to schedule my own meetings on Capitol Hill?

 No!
 NDSS works with a consultant that will handle all meeting scheduling.
-Meetings will be scheduled between 8 AM and 6 PM on Wednesday, April 30.
+Meetings will be scheduled between 8 AM and 6 PM ET on Hill Day.
 Therefore, we encourage attendees to be available for the entire day and plan departure from Washington, D.C., accordingly.
 Due to the very busy nature of Congressional schedules, we cannot guarantee that meetings can be scheduled around travel plans or other commitments.

 What is the dress code for this event?

-Casual to business casual attire is appropriate for the first day of the conference (April 28 and 29).
-The Hill Day (April 30) is a professional event and business professional attire is required.
+Casual to business casual attire is appropriate for training days.
+The Hill Day is a professional event and business professional attire is required.
 We recommend wearing comfortable walking shoes as participants will be walking between office buildings.
-On the evening of April 29, NDSS will be hosting a dessert reception and dance party.
+On the evening of the last training day, NDSS will be hosting a dessert reception and dance party.
 Many participants choose to dress up for this reception.

 What happens if I register and then can’t attend?